Graduate Department of Health, Nutrition, and Food Sciences

 Muscle Research Laboratories are equipped to study the functional, molecular and cellular adaptations of skeletal muscle to various stimuli and environments such as exercise, nutrition, aging, and muscle wasting diseases or conditions in humans and animals.
 Techniques include in-situ and in-vivo muscle function in rodents, RT-PCR, Western blotting, immunohistochemistry, and other biochemistry lab techniques.

-The Nutrition and Food Science Laboratories are equipped with spectrophotometers, various electrophoresis systems, automated microplate reader and washer, freeze dryers, chromatographic systems, micro DSC, immunochemistry equipment, and food-analysis equipment.
-Faculty and students also have access to a cell culture facility for in vitro experiments and molecular imaging for protein and mRNA visualization.
+The Nutrition and Food Science Laboratories are equipped with spectrophotometers, various electrophoresis systems, automated microplate reader and washer, freeze dryers, chromatographic systems, Micro Differential Scanning Calorimeters, immunochemistry equipment, PCRs, real-time PCRs, digital PCR, VITEK diagnostic system, anaerobic workstations, and food-analysis equipment.
+Faculty and students also have access to a cell-culture facilities for in vitro experiments and molecular imaging for protein, DNA, and mRNA visualization.
 Furthermore, our department and the National High Magnetic Field Laboratory collaborate, giving us access to advanced magnetic-resonance imaging techniques.

 Scholarships and Fellowships